saethrej/ego-speed-estimation/README.md

 ### Pre-Processing the comma2k19 Dataset
 The videos in the comma2k19 dataset contains 2085 video sequences of 1 minute length and 1200 frames.
 The frame rate is thus 20 fps.
 The videos are stored as `.hevc` files, which cannot be read with standard libraries such as `torchvision`.
 Moreover, the vehicle's speed data has a higher temporal resolution than the camera's frame rate.

-We thus provide two auxiliary scripts to (a) convert the input videos to `.mp4` files, and (b) extract the correct speed values at each video frame.
+We thus provide three auxiliary scripts:(a) convert the input videos to `.mp4` files, (b) crop the initial frames to remove static elements such as the front of the car's cockpit and further resize them to 290 x 118 pixels, and (c) extract the correct speed values at each video frame.
 These can be run with the following commands:

 ```bash
 # load necessary modules (only if running on Euler)